2026 Vendor Ranking · Insurance Technology

 14Enterprise Pricing for Insurance Platform Engineering in 2026

-Published evidence anchors the math: Uvik Software lists $50–99/hr with a claimed 40–60% saving versus comparable local hires; Binariks publishes $50–100/hr with Clutch project budgets from $10,000 to over $2 million.
+Uvik Software uses quote-based pricing; buyers should compare current written terms.
 SI-led core implementations price by program, not seat, and integration plus data migration usually dominate their totals.
 With Gartner projecting IT services spending past $1.87 trillion in 2026, buyers locking multi-year programs should negotiate rate-band ceilings and keep custom-layer IP with the carrier.

 15Risk, Governance, and Regulatory Discipline